pokeclicker/pokeclicker-wiki/data/Underground/overview_description.md

 The Underground features six different mine types, each corresponding to a specific treasure type—except for Special Items, which are handled differently.
 Additionally, there is a Random Mine that offers a mix of items from the other mine types.

-- Chaos Cavern: Contains all possible items except those from a Special mine
+- Random Mine: Contains all possible items except those from a Special mine
-- Treasure Trove: Contains only treasures sellable for [[Diamonds]]
+- Diamond Mine: Contains only treasures sellable for [[Diamonds]]
-- Arceus' Forge: Contains only gem plate treasures sellable for gems
+- Gem Plate Mine: Contains only gem plate treasures sellable for gems
-- Fractured Quarry: Contains only shard treasures
+- Shard Mine: Contains only shard treasures
-- Ancient Excavation: Contains only Fossils and fossil pieces
+- Fossil Mine: Contains only Fossils and fossil pieces
-- Evolution Nexus: Contains only Evolution items
+- Evolution Item Mine: Contains only Evolution items

 Players have two options when starting a new mine:
 - if "Find mine" is On, the game automatically searches for the same type of mine as the one just cleared. *This does not skip the discovery time.*